AaronBeaudoin/omelette/README.md

 4. **Push a new commit!** From now on, pushing to the `main` branch of your repository should use the `.github/workflows/deploy.yaml` [GitHub Action](https://docs.github.com/en/actions) to deploy your project automatically!

+# ⚗️ The Chemistry

+This section is a _work in progress_.

 <!--